 The somewhat improbably named Mod Topper and Mod Rocker from iglooplay.
 Great for kids, rubbish for adults

-Posted in New York Tales Tagged with: iglooplay, kartell, Lampert, Philippe Starck, stilvoll
+Posted in New York Tales Tagged with: iglooplay, kartell, Lampert, no tables in the ICFF New York press room, Philippe Starck, stilvoll

 For some reason which escapes us there are no tables in the press room.

 That’s NO TABLES IN THE PRESS ROOM AT A FURNITURE TRADE SHOW.

 And to think we complained in Milan once when the beer in the press room fridge was too warm!!!

 Is there not a producer out there who could sponsor a few for next year.

 The conditions here are worse than at the Magdeburger Volksstimme or any other village rag.